duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 9%3A The United States General Geography.md

 										- uranium
 										- gold
 					- both of which have good soil.
-- Hawaii is a chain of twenty islands, only seven of which are inhabited.
-The mountainous islands were formed by volcanic activity and there are still a number of active volcanoes.
+		- Hawaii is a chain of twenty islands
+			- only seven of which are inhabited.
+			- The mountainous islands were formed by volcanic activity and there are still a number of active volcanoes.
-  The United States has several immense long rivers.
-There are a large number of rivers in the eastern part of the nation, the longest of which is the Missouri (3,942km), a tributary of the Mississippi (3,760km); the Mississippi-Missouri-Red Rock system extends for 6,176 km before entering the Gulf of Mexico near New Orleans.
-Two other tributaries of the Mississippi - the Ohio and Tennessee In the West the Rio Grande, which forms part of the United States-Mexico border. are more than 1,250km long. lows for 3,016km and only the Colorado (2.320km), Columbia (2.240km) and the San Joaquim-Sacramento river systems reach the Pacific.
+		- The United States has several immense long rivers.
+			- There are a large number of rivers in the eastern part of the nation
+			- the longest river
+				- the Missouri (3,942km)
+					- a tributary of the Mississippi (3,760km)
+			- the Mississippi-Missouri-Red Rock system extends for 6,176 km before entering the Gulf of Mexico near New Orleans.
+			- Two other tributaries of the Mississippi
+				- the Ohio
+				  logseq.order-list-type:: number
+				- the Tennessee
+				  logseq.order-list-type:: number
+				- are more than 1,250km long.
+			- In the West
+				- the Rio Grande
+					- forms part of the United States-Mexico border.
+					- flows for 3,016km
+					- the only river systems reach the Pacific
+						- Colorado (2.320km)
+						- Columbia (2.240km)
+						- the San Joaquim-Sacramento